 - a) Intra-Analyst Precision.
-For laboratories that can participate in Inter-Analyst determinations, at least one (1) out of fifty (50) samples shall be re-analyzed by the same analyst.
-For single analyst laboratories, at least one (1) out of every ten (10) samples shall be re-analyzed by the same analyst. - b) Inter-Analyst Precision.
-At least one (1) out of fifteen (15) samples shall be re-analyzed by another analyst.
+For laboratories that can participate in Inter-Analyst determinations, one (1) out of fifty (50) samples shall be re-analyzed by the same analyst.
+For single analyst laboratories, one (1) out of every ten (10) samples shall be re-analyzed by the same analyst.
+The laboratory shall establish and document acceptance criteria consistent with the requirements in Section 7.4.4.2. - b) Inter-Analyst Precision.
+One (1) out of fifteen (15) samples shall be re-analyzed by another analyst.
 Inter-analyst results will require additional re-analysis, possibly including another analyst, to resolve discrepancies when classification (ACM vs. non-ACM) errors occur, when asbestos identification errors occur, or when inter-analyst precision is found to be unacceptable. - c) Inter-Laboratory Precision.
-The laboratory shall participate in round robin testing with at least one (1) other laboratory.
-Samples shall be sent to this other laboratory at least four (4) times per year.
+The laboratory shall participate in round robin testing with one (1) other laboratory.
+Samples shall be sent to this other laboratory four (4) times per year.
 These samples shall be samples previously analyzed as QC samples.
 Results of these analyses shall be assessed in accordance with QC requirements.
 The QC requirements shall address misclassifications (false positives, false negatives) and misidentification of asbestos types.
-All analysts shall participate at least annually.
+All analysts shall participate every 12 months (plus or minus 1 month).